Google Research Infographic

 There are better ways to refine your Google research for any topic you may be seeking.
 Google is a powerful search tool but most web surfers (kids and adults alike) do not know how to properly refine their search results to quickly find exactly what we’re looking for.

 We all know there is a ton of information online.
-There are plenty of reputable website that can help you research a myriad of topics for an essay or an assignment.
+There are plenty of reputable websites that can help you research a myriad of topics for an essay or an assignment.
 Of course, there is a ton of misinformation as well on the internet.
 Good research is all about testing your sources against that we know to be reputable.
 Those sources can be found in your local or school library in something we call books.
 Yes, books Jerry!
 Books!

 So, while we can’t believe everything we read online.
 We don’t want to discard this wonderful worldwide encyclopedia of knowledge either.
 Wikipedia and Simple Wikipedia for Kids is an open editable resource with a lot of good information, students need to fact check the details.
 In addition to your library, Google is also a great place to find other good sources, such as a government site ending in the the domain .gov.
 Or an reputable educational site ending in .edu.